-The artificial ears described in this Recommendation support super-wideband as well as full-band applications.
-However, it should be noted that the acoustical impedance of the artificial ears has some limitations in realistically simulating human ears.
+The artificial ears described in this Recommendation support narrowband, wideband, super-wideband, as well as full-band applications.

-The artificial mouth described in this Recommendation supports super-wideband applications.
+The artificial mouth described in this Recommendation supports narrowband, wideband and superwideband applications.
 However, it should be noted that the directionality of the artificial mouth is limited in its ability to simulate the human mouth in the super-wideband frequency range.